adbario/slim-secure-session-middleware/README.md

     ));

 ### Sessions
-Sessions can be used by
-- session helper class as an object, injected in application container
-- session helper class statically
-- reqular $_SESSION superglobal
+This class uses namespaces for sessions, so basically session variables are always inside an array and array's key is the namespace.
+If you insert key 'user' with value 'John' into namespace 'users', superglobal $_SESSION looks like this:

+    Array
+    (
+        [users] => Array
+            (
+                [user] => John
+            )
+    )

 #### Basic usage
-Session helper class can be used as an object, i.e. like this:
+Session helper class is injected to application container and can be used as an object, i.e. like this:

     $app->get('/', function (Request $request, Response $response) {
+        // Namespace is now picked up from settings
         $this->session->set('user', 'John');
     })->setName('home);

 Or anywhere in your code:

+    $session = new \AdBar\Session('my_namespace');
+    // Namespace is now 'my_namespace'
+    $session->set('user', 'John');

+If you don't use session class from container and don't inject namespace when creating session object, then namespace is always 'slim_app':

     $session = new \AdBar\Session;
+    // Namespace is now 'slim_app'
     $session->set('user', 'John');

 #### Setting values